Who We Are

 Jake Campbell, Grants Manager

-Jake joined the Boston Debate League as Operations Manager in June 2011.
-He has been involved with debate for more than ten years, starting at his high school in South Dakota and continuing as a student at Boston University.
-After graduating with a degree in philosophy, he started coaching college debate and volunteering as a mentor at New Mission High School with the Boston Debate League.
-Now he is excited to work more closely with the BDL because he appreciates the profound impact the activity has had on his academic and personal life.
+Jake joined the Boston Debate League in June 2011 and manages the BDL’s foundation grants.
+He has been involved with debate for more than twelve years, starting at his high school in South Dakota and continuing as a student at Boston University.
+After graduating with a degree in philosophy, he coached debate for four years between Brandeis University and Wellesley College and started volunteering as a mentor at New Mission High School with the BDL.
+Jake has run more than 50 debate tournaments and is also responsible for tabulation at BDL tournaments.

 Brandon Finegold, Professional Development Coordinator